Apply for housing with HomeOption

 How does it work?

 All our vacant homes are advertised on the HomeOption website and in printed property lists.
-Homeseekers can express their interest in up to three properties in any two weekly cycle.
+Homeseekers can express their interest in up to three properties in any weekly cycle.
 Vacant homes will be offered to the homeseekers who have the highest priority bandings and have been waiting longest.

 I'm on the Housing Register, what do I need to do?